Leon C. Marshall: Readings in Industrial Society, 1918

 In 1918 Marshall published his Readings in Industrial Society.
 This work had a heavy emphasis on the institutional development of industrial society, the money economy and financial organization, machine industry, the wage system and the worker, industrial concentration, competition, private property, and social control."

 The work contained reading from founders of the institutional economics such as Thorstein Veblen, Wesley Clair Mitchell, Walton H. Hamilton, Harold G. Moulton, Robert F. Hoxie, John M. Clark, Edwin Cannan, and John A. Hobson.
 He also reprinted diagrams from the work of Henry Rogers Seager, picturing the economic production and distribution from 1904, and Paul Nystrom, picturing the channels of distribution for various lines of goods from 1915.

 Leon Ardzrooni, known as "Veblen's most faithful disciple", reviewed the book for Political Science Quarterly, and introduced the work as follows:

-As indicated in the subtitle of this formidable volume, the author has brought together a large array of descriptive material for " a study in the structure and functioning of economic organization."
-Among a considerable number of students in the social sciences the feeling has been growing that economics, as studied in our colleges and universities, lacks the substance and security which is often obtained in other fields of intellectual endeavor by a happy coordination of historical perspective and speculative logomachy.
-With a view to attain such an end, there have appeared in recent years several volumes of " selected readings " for the study of economics and economic problems.
-The present one is a creditable addition to this goodly list in the publication of which the University of Chicago Press has taken a leading part.

 Clarence Edwin Ayres explicitly regarded "Marshall's book as a contribution to the institutional type of economics."

 Our economic organization, 1921

-In 1921 Marshall and Leverett S. Lyon (1885-1959) published their "Our economic organization."
+In 1921 Marshall and Leverett S. Lyon (1885–1959) published their "Our economic organization."
 The main purpose of this book in the field of elementary economics is to present in systematic fashion the structure of economic society under the spur of competition.

 The treatment is necessarily brief on account of the large number of topics to be covered, and also on account of the requirements of an elementary text book.
 The approach is functional.
 The authors stated in its preface the purpose is to present economic organization in its functional aspect, to show in some detail not so much what the organization is as how it operates.